-If you are not looking to necessarily improve your endurance levels but are more interested in the wellness aspects of altitude training then its interesting to note that everyday inefficient oxygen utilisation accelerates aging, whilst efficient oxygen utilisation minimises the effects of aging on the body.
-Our bodies are in effect much like burning candles, or decaying fruit, but hypoxic training in a simulated altitude environment makes our bodies use oxygen more effectively, thereby slowing down the aging process and increasing the characteristics of youthfulness.
+If you are not looking to necessarily improve your endurance levels but are more interested in the wellness aspects of altitude training then its interesting to note that everyday inefficient oxygen utilisation accelerates ageing, whilst efficient oxygen utilisation minimises the effects of ageing on the body.
+Our bodies are in effect much like burning candles or decaying fruit, but hypoxic training in a simulated altitude environment makes our bodies use oxygen more effectively, thereby slowing down the ageing process and increasing the characteristics of youthfulness.

 - Accelerated fat loss

 - Increased fat burning aerobic enzymes and mitochondria

 - Boosts resting metabolic rate for days after your hypoxic workout

 - The powerful stimulant effect of the hormone EPO

 - Reduced appetite and increased leptin hormone levels